mj-felix/track-my-warranties/README.md

 S3_ACCESS_SECRET=secret obtained from AWS S3
 S3_BUCKET=track-my-warranties-dev
 ```
 For AWS S3 setup, go to [aws.amazon.com/s3](https://aws.amazon.com/s3/) and create an account.
-Once you have setup your account, navigate to the S3 services dashboard to create a new bucket with the name as above.
-When you create new bucket, allow all public access.
+Once the account has been set up, navigate to the S3 services dashboard to create a new bucket with the name as above.
+Allow all public access while creating a bucket.
 Once the bucket has been created, go to Permissions tab and set Bucket policy to be:

     {
         "Version": "2012-10-17",